pk36game/llyy-game-/README.md

 ## 📧 Contact

-For questions or collaboration, please open an issue or reach out through GitHub Discussions or you can visit our offical channel
+For questions or collaboration, please open an issue or reach out through GitHub Discussions or you can visit our offical channel.
-<a href="https://llyygame.site">llyy contact</a>

 ---